 » Blanket Scarf

 Planes are notorious for being cold, especially if you’re seated by the window –– which I prefer for sleeping.
 I travel with a nice large blanket scarf that allows me to snuggle up and stay warm.
-I found this gorgeous and insanely soft teal scarf at Target, of all places, for under $12!
+I found this beautiful plaid scarf for $11.99!

 » Travel Pillow